joshrnoll/ansible-playbook-homelab/README.md

 # A Collection of Ansible Playbooks for my Homelab
 ## Description
 The goal of this repo is to automate the setup and configuration of my homelab.
 Still a work in progess...

+All services are run in docker containers, each tied to a tailscale container for networking.
+Tailscale handles DNS and reverse proxying via the Tailscale Serve/Funnel feature.

+The containers are hosted on Ubuntu 22.04 VMs in Proxmox.
+This collection of playbooks primarily supports these VMs and the Proxmox hosts.

+The only notable exception, currently, is pihole which runs directly on an Ubuntu VM with a secondary running directly on a raspberry pi zero w.

 ## Usage
 First, cd into the directory where you cloned the repo.
 Then, create a hosts.ini file